NullChefo/Social-Media-Api/README.md

 # Social Media Application
 Social Media Application(SMA) with .NET 6 preview as back end and variety of front end consummators.
 Uses JWT token for authentication.
+The project supports swagger and it shows the api endpoints.

 Warning: The MVC project is not oriented towards the end user it was made to show the data in its row format.
 The end user clients is planned at a later stage